 Sandra followed up by saying, “The company motto is actually, determination makes it happen.
 It’s about all the fact that you pushed yourself to do something that’s outside of your little box.
 It takes a lot of effort and courage even to do something called closet cosplaying which is when you go in your closet, pick something to represent a character, and then wear it in public.
 I don’t care how big you are or how short you are.
 I don’t care if you’re neon pink with purple polka dots; if you’re confident, if you’re happy, then be happy!”

 Those are all significant things to help people strive for in their lives!
 What are you all currently working on now, Sandra?
-“My goal is to be finished with our current costumes projects by August 5th to be ready to be to be judged at the upcoming fan convention in Salt Lake City.
+“My goal is to be finished with our current costumes projects by August 5th, 2018 to be ready to be judged at the upcoming fan convention in Salt Lake City.
 We’re currently working on costumes from characters from Marvel Comics, DC Comics, Vertigo Comics, Game of Thrones, Capcom, and Super Mario Bros.
 We also do alterations and bridesmaids’ dresses.”

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!

 See you around, Elko!